What to pack, what to bring, what not to bring.

 Things I thought I would need but didn’t: hiking sticks, which I left at home anyway.
 I am not a huge fan of hiking with sticks and imho, on the sand it is just a nuisance and doesn’t really help at all.
 So I have heard.
 A sleeping bag, because the bedding was generally (and surprisingly) really good and I was never cold.
 Refillable, foldable water bottles – lots of water from the tap tastes like chloride so you end up buying bottled water anyway.
 So for this particular hike definitely redundant.

-When hiking, you quickly learn which items you think are essential and which really are.
-It’s a learning by doing and all recommendations out there can only give you an idea – some basics should always be covered so pack everything they all have in common – but it is so personal what you need to feel comfy and well-equipped.
-And if that entails to carry a little more stuff than just the bare minimum – so be it, you do you.
+When hiking, you quickly learn which items you think are essential and which really are essential.
+It’s a learning by doing and all recommendations out there can only give you an idea.
+Some basics should always be covered so pack everything they all have in common is my general advice – but from there it totally depends on what you need to feel comfy and well-equipped.
+And if that entails carrying a little more stuff than just the bare minimum – so be it, you do you.
 You’re the one carrying it after all.